YehudaGN/Desert-Runner/README.md

 A "How to Play" instructions modal explaining the rules of the game A production README

-Strech goals include:

-Implementing random terrain generation

-Calculating the increase in difficulty with regards to platforms at different heights so that it will still be playable.

 <h1>3.
 Wireframes</h1>

 The screen has a restart button, a How to Play, a difficulty